 There are two ways to request profile data to be included in the ID-token or the response of the user info endpoint, which are by requesting scopes and by requesting individual claims through the claims request parameter.
 As specified by OpenID Connect, the claims parameter is a JSON document which has the option to request each claim individually, as opposed to the claim sets that are specified by the OpenID scopes.

 There is access control applied on the claims that can be requested by clients.
-This access control is based on the allowed scopes for the client, in particular the OpenID Connect scopes (profile, email, phone and address).
-These scopes represent a set of claims, and by these scopes to be requested by a client, this also allows the claims that they represent to be requested through the claims parameter.
-However, claims that are not OpenID Connect claims are always released when the Pass Through Unscoped Claims setting is enabled (see above).
+This access control is based on the allowed scopes.
+These scopes represent a set of claims, and by allowing these scopes to be requested by a client, this also allows the claims that they represent to be requested through the claims parameter.
+However, the scope itself does not have to be requested when using the claims parameter.

-For example, in case the client does not allow the profile claim to be requested, yet there is a request for the picture claim, this request will be rejected because it is not an OpenID Claim that is represented by an allowed OpenID Connect scope.
-If instead the request is for the big-picture (which is not an OpenID Connect claim), and Pass Through Unscoped Claims is enabled, then that account attribute would be released if it were available.
+For example, in case the client does not allow the profile scope to be requested, yet there is a request for the picture claim, this request will be rejected because it is not mapped to a scope that the client is configured with.

 Note that requesting the acr claim with a specific value will result in requiring authentication to be performed with that particular acr.